Hyponatremia

 • Urine Na+ <30 mmol/L

-• Causes include congestive heart failure (CHF), cirrhosis, nephrotic syndrome, hypoalbuminemia, and psychogenic polydipsia.
+• Causes include congestive heart failure (CHF), cirrhosis, nephrotic syndrome, hypoalbuminemia, psychogenic polydipsia, and renal failure.

 Genetics

-• Mutations have been associated with nephrogenic syndrome of inappropriate antidiuresis (NSIAD; SIADH).
+Mutations have been associated with nephrogenic syndrome of inappropriate antidiuresis (NSAID; SIADH).

 Commonly Associated Conditions